Jan Jones (Georgia politician)

 Jan Slaughter Jones (born January 28, 1958) is an American politician in Georgia.
-A Republican, she has been a member of the Georgia House of Representatives since 2003, and was speaker of the House from 2022 to 2023.
-Jones was formerly speaker pro tempore of the House, holding the position from 2010 until 2022.
+A Republican, she has been a member of the Georgia House of Representatives since 2003, and was acting Speaker of the House from November 2022 to January 2023 following the death of former Speaker David Ralston.
+Jones serves as Speaker pro tempore of the House, a position she has held continuously since 2010 with the exception of her brief stint as acting Speaker.
 She is the state representative for Georgia's 47th House district, which covers some of the northern Atlanta suburbs, including parts of Milton, Roswell, Alpharetta, Mountain Park, and unincorporated Cherokee County.

 Early life, education, and family

 Jones was born in Warner Robins, Georgia.
 She is the granddaughter of two Laurens County, Georgia farmers and the daughter of a career soldier.
-She graduated with a B.A. in Journalism from the University of Georgia.
+She graduated with a B.A. in journalism from the University of Georgia.
 She later received an M.B.A. from Georgia State University.
 She is a former marketing manager for HBO.

 Georgia House of Representatives

+Early tenure (2003–2009)

 Jones was elected to the Georgia House of Representatives in 2002, taking office on January 13, 2003.
 In the 2005-2006 legislative session, she briefly served as the House Republican Majority Whip.

 Jones is currently the state representative for Georgia's 47th House district, which covers some of the northern Atlanta suburbs (including parts of North Fulton County, such as Milton, Mountain Park, Alpharetta, and Roswell, as well as a portion of unincorporated eastern Cherokee County).

-Jones' district became more heavily Republican in 2021, during the 2020 redistricting cycle; by taking in a part of Cherokee County, her district went from one that voted 53.4% for Donald Trump in 2022 to one that voted 57% for Trump in 2020.
+Jones' district became more heavily Republican in 2021, during the redistricting cycle; starting in the 2022 elections, her district took in a part of Cherokee County, shifting her district from one that voted 53.4% for Donald Trump in 2020 to one that voted 57% for Trump in 2020.

-Speaker pro tempore (2010–2022)
+Speaker pro tempore (2010–present)

-In January 2010, Jones was elected Speaker Pro Tempore of the Georgia House (the second-highest leadership position in the chamber), becoming the first female to serve in the role and the highest-ranking woman in Georgia legislative history.
+In January 2010, Jones was elected speaker pro tempore of the Georgia House (the second-highest leadership position in the chamber), becoming the first female to serve in the role and the highest-ranking woman in Georgia legislative history.

 In 2014, Jones supported legislation to block Medicaid expansion in Georgia.

 In 2016, Governor Nathan Deal and others encouraged Jones to seek the Republican nomination in the 2017 Georgia's 6th congressional district special election, for the U.S. House of Representatives seat vacated by Tom Price.
 Jones declined to run.